Saburō Eda

-Saburō Eda (江田 三郎, Eda Saburō) was a Japanese party politician, prominent in the postwar period, who served two terms in the Member of the House of Councillors and four terms in the Member of the House of Representatives, and rose to become Secretary General and Acting Chairman of Japan Socialist Party in the early 1960s.
+Saburō Eda (江田 三郎, Eda Saburō) was a Japanese party politician, prominent in the postwar period, who served two terms in the Member of the House of Councillors and four terms in the Member of the House of Representatives, and rose to become the Secretary General and Acting Chairman of the Japan Socialist Party in the early 1960s.
 Eda's optimistic "Eda Vision" of a broad-based, moderate form of socialism briefly won acclaim from the Japanese mass media before being beaten back by hardliners in the left wing of the party.
-He is the father of Japanese politician Satsuki Eda.
+He was the father of Japanese politician Satsuki Eda.

 Prewar and wartime activities

 Eda was born in Fukuwatari Village, Kume District, Okayama Prefecture.
 His father, Matsujirō Eda, ran an udon and soba noodle manufacturing and wholesaling business and was also a minor political leader in the local branch of the Minseitō Party.
 In 1931, while a student at Tokyo University of Commerce (present-day Hitotsubashi University), Eda suffered from a bout of pleurisy and returned home for treatment.
 Back in Okayama, Eda became heavily involved in the local farmer's movement.
 Dropping out of university, he joined the National Masses Party, a conglomeration of farmer's and proletarian working class political parties.
 In 1937, he was elected and served one term in the Upper House of the Okayama Prefectural Assembly.
 However, in 1938, he was arrested along with approximately 400 other prominent leftists as part of the "Popular Front Incident" and imprisoned for two years.
 Released in 1940, he was given to understand that his presence was not welcomed in the metropole, so he left Japan proper to find work in Japanese-occupied China.